-Actor Role and responsibilities Support implementation of campaigns at the local level.
-Establish equitable relationships with wife/partner and ability and action and actions a second actions are all as a second actions.
-The stabilish equitable relationships with wife/partner and actions are all as a second actions are all as a second actions are all as a second actions.
-The stabilish equitable relationships with wife/partner and actions are all as a second actions are and children, promoting equal rights and access to opportunities and resources Influence attitudes and behaviour of other men in their families, work places and social circles.
-Participate in men's groups Interested Men Implements changes in their own homes and workplaces Support implementation of campaigns at the local level.
-Establish equitable relationships with wife/partner and children, promoting equal rights and access to opportunities and resources Take up salaried work in the community Women from the community Participate in local government bodies and community organisations.
-Support other women to denounce violence and seek justice. • Provide gender sensitive services.
-Service providers Create referral systems Provide special attention for women who denounce violence and seek support.
-Collaborate with local campaigns Provide gender training for staff that provide services.
-Local government bodies Develop gender sensitive policies, programmes and projects.
-Collaborate with local campaigns Provide gonder training for staff that provide Provide gender training for staff that provide services.
-Community decision makers/opinion formers Make decisions based on principles of gender justice Use their power and influence to disseminate the idea of gender equitable men and women, families and communities.
-Promote gender awareness in their institutions (organisations and provide gender) institutions/organisations and provide gender training for key influencers/staff members. "a" "g to key "illooneors, sidii illoilloors.
+Actor Role and responsibilities

+Support implementation of campaigns at the local

+level.

+Establish equitable relationships with wife/partner

+and children, promoting equal rights and access to

+opportunities and resources

+Influence attitudes and behaviour of other men in

+their families, work places and social circles.

+Interested Men Participate in men's groups

+Implements changes in their own homes and

+workplaces

+Support implementation of campaigns at the local level.

+Establish equitable relationships with wife/partner and children, promoting equal rights and access to

+opportunities and resources

+Women from the community Take up salaried work in the community

+Participate in local government bodies and

+community organisations.

+Support other women to denounce violence and

+seek justice.

+Service providers Provide gender sensitive services.

+Create referral systems

+Provide special attention for women who

+denounce violence and seek support.

+Collaborate with local campaigns

+Provide gender training for staff that provide

+services.

+Local government bodies Develop gender sensitive policies, programmes

+and projects.

+Collaborate with local campaigns Provide gender training for staff that provide

+Provide gender training for staff that provide sorvices

+Community decision makers/opinion formers services.Make decisions based on principles of gender

+justice

+Use their power and influence to disseminate the

+idea of gender equitable men and women,

+families and communities.

+Promote gender awareness in their

+institutions/organisations and provide gender

+training for key influencers/staff members.